lostnihilist/rtorrent_event/README.rst

 Finally, if you setup rtorrent to create a file <HASH>.complete in the rtorrent session directory when a file is completed, a hook named 'complete' will be run with signature (con, path, args, queues).
-Completed files are added to the queues dict under key 'complete'.
+Completed files are added to the queues dict under key 'complete', but 'path' has already been pop_left'd from it.
+If you need to retry your complete action, append or prepend as you wish.

 There is also a hook that is run before the program starts listening for changes 'pre_loop' with signature pre_loop(con, inot, args, queues, qfuncs,